 South Carolina is one of a handful of states that do not set a maximum cap on medical malpractice damages.
-The amount of your award will be determined by a jury, who will take all relevant damages into consideration.
+The amount of your award will be determined by a jury, who will take all relevant damages into consideration, or negotiated during settlement talks.
 You can receive compensation for economic damages (like medical expenses, lost wages, equipment, etc.) and noneconomic damages (pain, suffering, loss of enjoyment of life, etc.).

 Notice Of Intent To File Suit & Expert Witness Affidavit

-Before filing a medical malpractice lawsuit in South Carolina, you must file a Notice of Intent to File Suit and an affidavit of an expert witness.
+Before filing a medical malpractice lawsuit in South Carolina, you must file a Notice of Intent to File Suit and a signed affidavit from an expert witness.
 The affidavit must contain a written statement from the witness which states that the medical evidence of the case suggests that your child’s birth injury was the result of medical negligence.

 Filing A Birth Injury Malpractice Lawsuit

 If you believe your child’s injury could have been avoided by more careful medical care, you should consider speaking with an experienced South Carolina birth injury lawyer as soon as possible.
 This is often the only way families in your situation can acquire the financial support they’ll need to provide a comfortable life for their children.
 These lawsuits also help hold negligent medical professionals liable for their carelessness.

 Our dedicated South Carolina birth injury malpractice lawyers know how to build a strong case, how to present evidence effectively in court, and how to make sure families affected by preventable birth injuries get the full financial support they need and deserve.
 To find out more about how you can plan for your child’s future, contact us today for a free consultation.